cultuurnet/apidocs/projects/authentication/docs/user-access-token.md

 #### More info

-publiq uses [Keycloak](https://www.keycloak.org/) as its authentication and authorization server.
+publiq uses an [OAuth2](https://oauth.net/2/) and [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html) compliant identity provider solution.
 To learn more about the Authorization Code Flow with PKCE, see [RFC 7636: Proof Key for Code Exchange](https://oauth.net/2/pkce/).

 <!-- theme: success -->